Dog walks in Cambridge you’ll love

 Paradise LNR is located south-west of Sheep’s Green and Lammas Land Recreation Ground on the west bank of the River Cam.
-This gorgeous little woodland contains a central marsh area, wet woodland and several riverside mature willows.
-Being so close to the city center it’s the perfect location for walk, and perhaps a coffee afterwards in one of the dog friendly cafes in Cambridge.
+This gorgeous little woodland contains a central marsh area, wet woodland, and several riverside mature willows.
+Being so close to the city centre it’s the perfect location for a walk, and perhaps a coffee afterwards in one of the dog-friendly cafes in Cambridge.
 How to get there

 Milton Country Park

 Created from old gravel pits the park offers a varied natural habitat with woodland, lakes, and attractive pathways suitable for bicycles and wheelchairs.
 The park has a combination of woodland, water and grassy meadow habitats which are carefully managed to support and enhance diversity and the natural environment.
 Throughout the year there is an abundance of wildlife to see and enjoy.
 You can walk your dog off-lead anywhere north of the 13th public drain, which runs the length of the park – see map.

 A small but perfect little walk, approx. 4.4.hectares.
 Byron’s Pool was named after Lord Byron who used to swim there.
 This pleasant woodland site offers a lovely circular walk next to the River Cam where kingfishers and grey wagtails can be seen on the weir.
 How to get there